 Understanding the basics of financial accounting can be a tricky task to master.
 This practical guidebook provides an overview of the fundamental principles in a jargon-free and simple format.

-With the latest coverage of IFRS terminology, and separate chapters on cashflow statements and ratio analysis, Ilias Basioudis' text will be valuable reading for new students of accounting.
+With the latest coverage of International Financial Reporting Standards (IFRS) terminology, and separate chapters on cash flow statements and ratio analysis, Ilias Basioudis's text will be valuable reading for new students of accounting.

 1. Financial Statements and the Accounting Equation; 2.
 Processing Accounting Information; 3.
 Accounting for Inventories; 4.
 Non-Current Assets and Depreciation; 5.
 Final Adjustments to Accounts; 6.
 Incomplete Records; 7.
 Partnerships; 8.
 Cash Flow Statements and Analysis; 9.
 The Interpretation of Financial Statements; 10.
 General Questions

 The Basics is a highly successful series of accessible guidebooks which provide an overview of the fundamental principles of a subject area in a jargon-free and undaunting format.

 Intended for students approaching a subject for the first time, the books both introduce the essentials of a subject and provide an ideal springboard for further study.
 With over 50 titles spanning subjects from Artificial Intelligence to Women’s Studies, The Basics are an ideal starting point for students seeking to understand a subject area.

 Each text comes with recommendations for further study and gradually introduces the complexities and nuances within a subject.